Halva: Syria

+In Aleppo, Syria, (مأمونية), named after Caliph Al-Ma'mun, is a variety of halwa made by cooking semolina in butter and then drenching it in syrup, creating something similar to semolina pudding; modern varieties add hard white cheese to the dessert.
+Syrian historian Khayr al-Din al-Asadi described 22 varieties of halwa being made in Aleppo in his 1971 encyclopedia.
+Halawat smeed (حلاوة سميد) is sometimes used to refer to varieties of semolina pudding.

+(حلاوة المحيا) is a semolina and qatir based halwa made during the month of Sha'ban in the city of Hama, Syria.

 Turkey

-In Turkey halva is served for special occasions such as births, circumcisions, weddings and religious gatherings.
+In Turkey, halva is served for special occasions such as births, circumcisions, weddings, and religious gatherings.
 The tradition is for semolina halva to be served at funerals, when someone leaves or returns from Hajj, and during Ramadan.

 For this reason, flour (un) halva is also called in Turkish ölü helvası, meaning "halva of the dead".
 The expression "roasting halva for someone" suggests that the person referred to has died.

 United States

-Halva can be found in ethnic Indian, Jewish, Arab, Persian, Greek, Balkan community stores and delicatessens as well as natural food stores.
+Halva can be found in ethnic Indian, Jewish, Arab, Persian, Greek, and Balkan community stores and delicatessens as well as natural food stores.
 Besides being imported, it is manufactured in the United States, with the largest producer being Brooklyn-originated Joyva.